dangermccann/logseq-metrics/README.md

 If you need to display two completly different properties on the same chart: add a second y-axis by specifying asterisk `*` at the end of property name: `{{renderer :metrics, :weight :kcal*, -, properties-line}}`.

 The date range for the properties chart can be customized by providing the start and end dates to the renderer as arguments in the format `YYYY-MM-DD`.
-For example, to limit the date range to March 1, 2023 through March 31, 2023, add the dates as arguments passed to the renderer like this: `{{renderer :metrics, weight, -, properties-line, 2023-03-01, 2023-03-31}}`
+For example, to limit the date range to March 1, 2023 through March 31, 2023, add the dates as arguments passed to the renderer like this: `{{renderer :metrics, weight, -, properties-line, 2023-03-01, 2023-03-31}}`.
+You may also pass in a value that specifies a number of days in the form `-Xd`.
+For example, passing `-12d` will be interepred as "twelve days ago".
+Finally, you can pass in values of `today` and `yesterday` and they will be interpred appropriately.

 ## Data Storage
 Data for the metrics and data points is stored in the `metrics-plugin-data` page (could be changed in plugin settings).
 Each Metric, Child Metric and Data Point is stored on individual blocks on this page.
 For example, storage of a Metric called *Movies Watched* with Child Metrics for *Comedy*, *Drama* and *Horror* movies is stored as follows: